Ralph (magazine): Ralph TV

 Ralph TV was a weekly television series based on Ralph magazine which aired on the Nine Network.
 It was hosted by Craig "Lowie" Lowe and featured a trio known as "the girls of Ralph TV", newcomers Brooke Sheehan, Candice Manning and Angela Tsun.
 The show aired footage of the various features and pictorials from the former monthly Ralph magazine.
 The premiere episode aired on 7 June 2007 and each episode was repeated on Fox8.
 The series was produced by Endemol Southern Star.

-Final Issue of Ralph Magazine

-The final issue of the magazine starred Clare Werbeloff in lingerie, who became known as the Kings Cross Bogan following her eyewitness account of a shooting outside a Kings Cross nightclub, which turned out to be a hoax.
-Her politically incorrect report to a television news cameraman spread online via YouTube and made her an internet celebrity.